asuh/sage-starter/README.md

 </svg>
 ```

-Check out [SVG For Everybody](https://github.com/jonathantneal/svg4everybody) for IE and Edge 12 support of SVG sprites.
+Check out [SVG For Everybody](https://github.com/jonathantneal/svg4everybody) for IE and <=Edge 12 support of SVG sprites.

 ## Documentation

 Sage documentation is available at [https://roots.io/sage/docs/](https://roots.io/sage/docs/).

-##Contributing
+## Contributing

 Contributions are welcome and encouraged from everyone!